-- (a) Petroleum-contaminated soilssoil that have been approved to be is excavated and then backfilled into a tank grave during an UST closure or replacement are exempt from management under this Subchapter.
-These soils may require future site investigation or corrective action. - (b) Petroleum_contaminated soils excavated during an emergency response or UST closure or replacement are exempt from § 35-803(a) unless required by the Secretary.
+- (a) Petroleum contaminated soils that have been approved to be excavated and then backfilled into a tank grave during an UST closure or replacement are exempt from management under this Subchapter.
+These soils may require future site investigation or corrective action. - (b) Petroleum contaminated soils excavated during an emergency response or UST closure or replacement are exempt from § 35-803(a) unless required by the Secretary.